Sorry, you need to enable JavaScript to visit this website.

 2. Determine how much retirement income you may receive from sources other than your savings

 This includes Social Security, of course.
-You can get a current estimate of what your Social Security retirement benefits could be at retirement by creating a personal Social Security account at ssa.gov/myaccount.1
+You can get a current estimate of what your Social Security retirement benefits could be at retirement by creating a personal Social Security account.

 Note that this is only an estimate based on current law, not a guarantee, of future Social Security benefits.

-The Social Security Administration estimates that by 2035, the payroll taxes collected to fund Social Security will be enough to pay only about 79% of scheduled benefits.
+The Social Security Administration estimates that by 2033, the payroll taxes collected to fund Social Security will be enough to pay only about 79% of scheduled benefits.
 Also, remember that Social Security benefits are not intended to be the only source of retirement income.
-According to the Social Security Administration, these benefits will only replace about 40% of the average American’s pre-retirement earnings.2
+According to the Social Security Administration, these benefits will only replace about 40% of the average American’s pre-retirement earnings.1

 Other potential sources of retirement income include pension plans, part-time employment and inheritances.
-However, less than a third of Americans (31%) are now retiring with a defined benefit pension plan, according to the Pension Rights Center.3
+However, only around a third of Americans (34%) participate in a pension plan.2

 3. Figure out how much money you’ll need to support your desired retirement lifestyle